 4) The strip taken from the chosen donor area which contains thousands of hair grafts will then be separated individually before being inserted back onto the scalp, this is done by the use of a microscope to select the grafts of suitable sizes.

-5) The bald area will need to be injected with local anesthesia to prepare it for implantation.
+5) The bald area will need to be injected with local anaesthesia to prepare it for implantation.

 - Poor/slow hair growth can be a possible occurrence.